 How was your internship experience?

 I had a great time during the internship.
 Everyone was very nice to me and trusted me to do work.
 They gave me tasks and I felt like an adult.
 Also, I started to admire how hard the teachers work and the passion for their job.
 Looking at them and completing my tasks makes me want to work for a company.
-Before, I told myself that I am not going to work for a company because it seemed boring to me.
-But now, my mind has been changing about it.
+Before, I told myself that I am not going to work for a company because it seemed boring to me, but after this internship, my thoughts about it have been changing.

 What was your favorite project?

-It wasn’t a project but consulting with new arriving students or current students was my favorite.
-Since I like meeting new people, I liked to meet the students and consult about their current problems or future plan about adjusting in the new school.
+It wasn’t really a project, but consulting with new arriving students or current students was my favorite.
+Since I like meeting new people, I liked to meet the students and talk about their current problems or future plan about adjusting in the new school.
 I see many students are having a hard time in school or worrying about new schools and talking to them feels like I am helping them, almost like a counselor.

 What were you learning during your internship?